China urges 'patience' as COVID cases rebound ahead of key congress | Health

 "All this waiting around is tough."
 'NOT OVER'

-While most of the new infections in Shanghai were detected in quarantine, the city's Putuo and Changning districs weren't taking any chances, announcing on Monday the suspension of leisure and entertainment venues.
-One of the recent Changning cases was a man who arrived from Xinjiang on Oct.
+While most of the new infections in Shanghai were detected in quarantine, the city's Putuo, Changning and Jiading districts weren't taking any chances, announcing on Monday the suspension of leisure and entertainment venues.
+One recent Changning case was a man who arrived from Xinjiang on Oct.
 2. He was declared a carrier five days later.

 "It wasn't even the same day as the guy was there, and we weren't even at the same (restaurant)," said Sona, a foreigner who has lived in Shanghai for years, speaking on condition of anonymity.
 They have not been able to leave their home, as a magnetic device on the door installed by the authorities would track its opening and closing.